veldhub/veld_chain__demo_udpipe_ts-vienna-2024/README.md

 ### inference

-Configuration for inference is done in [./veld_infer.yaml](./veld_infer.yaml).
+After the training step above, the self-trained udpipe model can be used for inference on unseen data.
+Such an inference step is defined in [./veld_infer.yaml](./veld_infer.yaml).
 All possible configurations for this chain can be found at the [originating VELD code repo's infer.yaml](https://github.com/veldhub/veld_code__udpipe/blob/main/veld_infer.yaml).

 To run, simply do:
 ```